mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 ```
 ]]]

-### Simulate notification receipt
+### 3. Simulate receiving the notification

+Simulating receiving notifications is necessary to verify if they are configured correctly.
+To do so, follow these steps:

-1. After configuring the URLs and Events, click **Simulate** to experiment and test if the indicated URL is receiving notifications correctly.
+1. After configuring the URLs and desired events, click **Save** to save the configuration.
+2. Afterward, click **Simulate** to test if the specified URL is receiving notifications correctly.
-2. On the relevant screen, select the URL to be tested, which can be **either the test or production URL**.
+3. On the simulation screen, select the URL to be tested, which can be a **test** or **production** URL.
-3. Next, choose the **event type** and enter the **identification** that will be sent in the notification body.
+4. Next, select the desired **event type** and enter the identification that will be sent in the body of the notification.
-4. Finally, click **Send test** to check the request, the server's response and the event description.
+5. Finally, click **Send test** to verify the request, the server response, and the event description.

-## Setup while creating payments
+## Configuration during payment creation

-It is possible to configure the notification URL more specifically for each payment using the `notification_url` field.
-See below how to do this using the SDKs.
+During the payment creation process, it's possible to configure the notification URL more specifically for each payment using the `notification_url` field and implementing the necessary notification receiver.

+> WARNING
+>
+> Important
+>
+> It's not possible to configure notifications for the point_integration_wh and delivery topics using this method.
+To activate these topics, use the [Your integrations settings](/developers/en/docs/your-integrations/notifications/webhooks#yourintegrationssettings).

+Next, we explain how to do this with the help of the SDKs.

-1. In the `notification_url` field, indicate the URL from which notifications will be received, as shown below.
+1. In the `notification_url` field, specify the URL where notifications will be received, as shown in the example below.
+To receive notifications exclusively via Webhooks and not via IPN, you can add the parameter `source_news=webhooks` to the `notification_url`.
+For example: "https://www.yourserver.com/notifications?source_news=webhooks".

 [[[
 ```php